equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 ```
 kubectl --kubeconfig ~/cluster/kubeconfig get nodes
 ```

+## Exposing k8s services
+Currently services can be exposed on the bundled Seesaw load balancer(s) on VIPs within the VM Private Network (172.16.3.0/24 by default).
+By default we exclude the last 98 usable IPs of the 172.16.3.0/24 subnet from the DHCP range-- 172.16.3.156-172.16.3.54.
+You can change this number by adjusting the `reserved_ip_count` field in the VM Private Network json in `00-vars.tf`.

+At this point services are not exposed to the public internet.
+One could adjust iptables on the edge-gateway to forward ports/IPs to VIP.

 ## Cleaning the environement
 To clean up a created environment (or a failed one), run `terraform destroy --auto-approve`.